mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 5//3 is the same as int(5/3) and can be handled easily.
-Further in this book, we will always use this operator in case we need an integer result in a division.
-To add, we can get the remainder through the modulo operator which is % and can be used in the following way.
+Further in this book, we will always use this operator if we need an integer to result in a division.
+To add, we can get the remainder through the modulo operator, which is %, and can be used in the following way.

 ```python
 #Remainder